airpair/refund-policy/post.md

 Synopsis
 > Only two scenarios qualify customers for refunds.
-If you are short on time, we think a minute to read [sec 2.1](#2-1-guarantee-terms) and [sec 3.2](#3-2-delivering-on-scheduled) is adequette to understand when customers are entitled to refunds.
+If you are short on time, we think a minute to read [sec 2.1](#2-1-guarantee-terms) and [sec 3.2](#3-2-delivering-on-scheduled) is adequate to understand when customers are entitled to refunds.
 For full context and the nitty gritty, you can read this policy in full.
-It coveres responsibilities of customers and experts impacting refunds as well as explicitly flagging some (but not all) scenarios that do not qualify.
+It covers responsibilities of customers and experts impacting refunds as well as explicitly flagging some (but not all) scenarios that do not qualify.

-## 1. AirPair is a Markeplace
+## 1. AirPair is a Marketplace

 ### 1.1 Marketplace vs Consulting Services

 ***AIRPAIR*** <sup>**AIRPAIR** is defined as the services provided through the domain [airpair.com](https://www.airpair.com/)</sup> provides a platform for connecting and facilitating ***CUSTOMER(s)*** <sup>**CUSTOMER** is defined as user *who has paid to* to get software help via AIRPAIR and not had their payment(s) refunded or reversed.</sup> and ***EXPERT(s)*** <sup>**EXPERT** is defined as a user presented on AIRPAIR as a supplier of paid software consulting services</sup> to ***EXCHANGE*** <sup>**EXCHANGE** is defined as a `booking` by a CUSTOMER with payment into AirPair escrow intended for released to the EXPERT upon delivery of software consulting services.</sup> high-end software related consulting services.

-By partipating in an EXCHANGE, you accept this Refund Policy and acknowledge:
+By participating in an EXCHANGE, you accept this Refund Policy and acknowledge:
 1. This Refund Policy is designed in the context that AIRPAIR is a marketplace - and NOT a supplier of Software Consulting Services.
-2. CUSTOMERS are solely responsible for incorporating information, recomendataions and code provided by EXPERTS into their own products.
+2. CUSTOMERS are solely responsible for incorporating information, recommendations and code provided by EXPERTS into their own products.
-3. AIRPAIR and EXPERTS are fully indemnified against damages or loss of revenue caused or experience by CUSTOMERS.
+3. AIRPAIR and EXPERTS are fully indemnified against damages or loss of revenue caused or experienced by CUSTOMERS.

 ### 1.2 Your responsibilities